What is the Family Sponsorship program?

 Sponsoring a dependent child: a dependent child is someone who depends on their parent for financial or other support.
 They must be:

-- under 19 years old and do not have a spouse or partner, or
+- Less than 22 years of age and not a spouse or common-law partner; or

-- 19 or more years of age and has depended substantially on the parent’s financial support since before the age of 19 because of a physical or mental condition.
+- Is 22 years of age or older and has depended substantially on the financial support of the parent since before the age of 22 and is unable to be financially self-supporting due to a physical or mental condition.

 A complete set of application must be filed for each dependent child.